DefinitelyNotSimon13/Apos/README.md

 ## Installation

-The software is installed using a custom installer available in the [Releases]("") section. - TBD
+The software is installed using a custom installer available in the [Releases](https://github.com/DefinitelyNotSimon13/Apos/releases) section.

 1. Download the installer from the Releases page.
 2. Run the installer and follow the on-screen instructions.